-IN THE MATTER OF THE REVISION )
+IN THE MATTER OF THE REVISION)

-OF THE WATER TARIFF OF ) DECISION & ORDER 16-03 (W)
+OF THE WASTEWATER TARIFF OF) DECISION & ORDER 16-04 (WW)

-COLORADO SPRINGS UTILITIES )
+COLORADO SPRINGS UTILITIES)

-- 1. Colorado Springs Utilities, an enterprise of the City of Colorado Springs ("City"), a Colorado home-rule city and municipal corporation, ("Utilities"), provides water utility service within the City. - 2.
+- 1. Colorado Springs Utilities, an enterprise of the City of Colorado Springs ("City"), a Colorado home-rule city and municipal corporation, ("Utilities"), provides wastewater utility service within the City and for those areas approved by the City Council on a long-term, contractual basis. - 2.
 Utilities is proposing changes to the Electric, Water, and Wastewater Rate Schedules and Utilities Rules and Regulations ("URR") in the 2017 Rate Case filing. - 3.
 Utilities uses a Cash-Needs method to determine the total revenue requirement derived from the annual budget.
 This technique is frequently utilized by other government-owned enterprise utilities in order to set rates at an appropriate level to recover sufficient revenues to cover all cash needs.
 A major advantage of this technique is consistency with the budgeting and accounting systems used by these entities. - 4.
 Utilities has conducted a Cost of Service ("COS") study for Electric, Water, and Wastewater.
 The test year for this filing is the 2017 proposed budget.
 The rate analysis concluded rate adjustments are required for the Electric, Water, and Wastewater services. - 5.
 The proposed effective date for the proposed tariff changes is January 1, 2017. - 6.
-Utilities operates an extensive network of supply, treatment, transmission, and distribution facilities in order to maintain a dependable water supply for the largest city in Colorado not located on a major water source. - 7.
-Utilities conducted the COS which indicates that, in order for Utilities to recover the proposed revenue requirement, it is necessary to increase rates.
-The rate increase will result in total revenue of \$199.5 million, which is \$11.3 million, or 6.0%, higher than the projected revenues under current rates.
-The effect of this increase on the typical monthly residential water bill is an additional \$3.09, or 5.2%, over the current typical water bill. - 8.
-Utilities states that the major rate drivers to the proposed Water rate changes for 2017 are (a) Water operating and maintenance expenses, (b) Water debt service, and (c) enterprise financial metrics. - a) The Water service requires an Operating and Maintenance ("O&M") increase of \$10.1 million to assess the distribution system and repair critical infrastructure.
-Additional drivers of Water O&M increases in 2017 are planning and investment efforts in supply, delivery, and treatment, and ongoing maintenance and replacement costs to the overall Water system, which have purposely been reduced due to the Southern Delivery System ("SDS") construction and revenue shortfalls.
+The Utilities conducted COS study utilizing the Proposed 2017 budget determined that the current Wastewater rates are sufficient to cover the 2017 proposed net Wastewater revenue requirement of \$68.0 million. - 7.
+The last Wastewater COS study was completed in 2009; a passage of time that created the impetus for the current study to be completed.
+The current COS study includes updated allocations and methodology changes consistent with the other services.
+Additionally, the military has been separated from the Nonresidential rate class. - 8.
+Utilities performed the COS following generally accepted ratemaking practices to establish a starting point for determining reasonable and appropriate rates in the filing.
+The COS uses systematic analytical procedures to equitably allocate the revenue requirement between various customer classes of service.
+As described in the Rate Manual in the Appendix of the filing, COS is used to: - a) Functionalize, at the account level, the relevant expenditure items to the basic functional categories (e.g. source of supply, treatment, transmission and distribution and customer);